phatdangx/random-joke/README.md

 This strategy helps in reducing dependencies on the external service by providing a fallback mechanism to retrieve recent data from the cache, ensuring efficiency and reliability.

 ### TODO

+To maintain the production readiness, there are some future tasks as follows:

 - 🟡 Write more tests to improve code coverage.
 - 🟡 Build a CI/CD pipeline.
 - 🟡 Deploy to a Kubernetes cluster to increase scalability.
 - 🟡 Implement rate limiting to prevent abuse and DDoS attacks.

 ## Time Spent
-Approximate time spent on this task: 5 hours
+Approximate time spent on this task: ~ 5 hours